Parsing and Selecting Columns

 column appears to be a number (US 5-digit Zip codes), but as some have leading 0s, Enso will not parse this column by default.
 While we probably would want to keep these as text values, we can convert this to a number (specifically, an integer) using the table's parse

-Once we have added the node, the next step is to choose the columns we are interested in and to specify the target type.
+Once we have added the component, the next step is to choose the columns we are interested in and to specify the target type.
 Click on the right of the column

 placeholder to add a new name, then pick Postal Code